 When a PFS is submitted to SSS the resulting formulations are provided to Shore or any other schools you have designated as recipients.
 Shore’s Financial Assistance Committee then reviews this information, combines it with tax and any explanatory material you have provided and formulates an individual calculation of funds that a family can contribute toward tuition.
 The amount of a financial assistance award is designed to bridge the gap between a family’s contribution and Shore’s tuition.

 File your forms in a timely fashion; Shore’s due date is January 15 for currently enrolled students and February 1 for admissions applicants.
 Read and follow the directions for each section with care.
 Complete every line designated on the Parents Financial Statement, even if your entry is 0.
 Provide a complete, written response for every line where explanation is required.
-Call Student and School Service or Shore’s Chief Financial Officer, (978) 402-3842, if you are uncertain as to how to complete any sections.
+Call School and Student Service or Shore’s Business Office if you are uncertain as to how to complete any sections.